persash/Movie-Party-Bot/README.md

 - Show most upvoted suggestion
 - Gives info on imdb rating and which platforms a movie is available on
-- Find youtube trailers and suggest them to the server
+- Find youtube trailers and suggest them to the mps server channel
 - Pick a random movie suggested by the discord users
+- Search for a random gif based on a search term
+- Search for a random fact from a random movie or a random fact from a specific movie

 ## Requirements